Introduction to SQL Operators

 - Below Query using Arithmetic Operation on a specific Database Table.
 Consider a table ‘Finance’ with four Columns.

-- Using Arithmetic Operators on the Specific fields On the Table.
+- I am using Arithmetic Operators on the Specific fields On the Table.
 Here I have taken the Salary column to perform the Arithmetic operation.

 2. Comparison Operators or Relational Operators

-Being conditional takes two expressions and does the valuable comparison and returns either True or False.
-It does the operations such as equal to, lesser than, greater than or greater than equal to and other advanced concepts too.
-This operator joins their hands with the ‘where’ clause to select the particular columns in the records.
-Here in Below Section, we describe different types of relational operators and few examples on them along with the syntax.
+Being conditional takes two expressions, makes a useful comparison, and returns either True or False.
+It does the operations such as equal to, lesser than, greater than, or greater than similar to and other advanced concepts.
+This Operator joins their hands with the ‘where’ clause to select the particular columns in the records.
+Here in Below Section, we describe different types of relational operators and a few examples of them along with the syntax.

 SELECT column FROM table WHERE condition1 Relational Operator condition2;

 This Operator checks whether the value of the two operands is the same.
 If it is equal, it returns true; if not, it returns false.

 SELECT FName, salary FROM finance where salary =5000;

 2. Not equal to or Inequality (! =), (<>)